neuronsimulator/nrn/src/coreneuron/README.md

 ## Building with GPU support

-CoreNEURON has support for GPUs using the OpenACC programming model when enabled with `-DENABLE_OPENACC=ON`.
+CoreNEURON has support for GPUs using the OpenACC programming model when enabled with `-DCORENRN_ENABLE_GPU=ON`.
 Below are the steps to compile with PGI compiler:

 ```bash
 module purge